 Now our food bill is almost effortlessly low.
 The method is simple.
-I wrote about our $1 a pound food rule but that is just step one to how we keep our food bill low.
+I wrote about our $1 a pound food rule, but that is just step one to keeping our food bill low.

 The second step is that we have an arsenal of meals costing around $1 per person.
 And even less for breakfast.
 Sometimes we splurge and make something more expensive, but when we have a whole stack of easy, healthy meals we love that are affordable, keeping our grocery bill low is easy.
 When your easiest and tastiest meals are also the most affordable, your food bill easily stays low!

 If all the meals you love to make, your go-to meals, are expensive to make, you will always struggle with your food bill.
 No amount of weekly sales and coupons can fully compensate for expensive meals.

 Even adding 5 or 10 super affordable meals will give your food budget the room it needs to make space for the more expensive meals.

 If 10 or 15 meals a week out of your 21 costs under $1 a person, your food bill will naturally go down.
 Then, if you happen to find a great sale, you can stock up, and it helps to drop your food bill even lower.

 When you sign up for my email list, I have a great resource page with all my best free guides, including this post as a printable menu!

 Scrambled Eggs and Tortillas: We toast the corn tortillas in a pan with a bit of salt and seasoning.